YapengZheng/network_formation_NTU/README.md

 - India_networks_wave2.mat

 **Citation**: If you use this dataset, please cite:
-Banerjee, A., Chandrasekhar, A. G., Duflo, E., & Jackson, M. O. (2013). *The Diffusion of Microfinance*.
+Banerjee, A., Chandrasekhar, A. G., Duflo, E., & Jackson, M. O. (2013). *Diffusion of Microfinance*.

 ## Citation